aaronkollasch/jupyter-o2/README.rst

 Two-factor authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+If you see a two-factor authentication prompt when SSH'ing into O2, you will need to tell Jupyter-O2
-Use the arguments ``--2fa --2fa-code 1`` to request Duo pushes automatically.
+to request Duo pushes using the arguments ``--2fa --2fa-code 1``.

 Requirements and compatibility
 ------------------------------